-Teacher candidates and graduate students also have opportunities to participate in international projects, exchanges, and practica as a part of their programs, and they are advised about seeking international work opportunities by staff at our Education Career Services.
+Teacher candidates and graduate students also have opportunities to participate in international projects, exchanges, and practica as a part of their programs, and they are advised about seeking international work opportunities by our advisors in Education Career Services.

-The Faculty provides generous support to faculty members, graduate students, and teacher candidates for creating and maintaining international connections through the Elliott/Upitis/Bamji Travel Fellowships.
+The Faculty provides generous support to faculty members, graduate students, and teacher candidates for creating and maintaining international connections through the Elliott/Upitis/Bamji/Hajee Travel Fellowships.

 The Alternative Practicum is completed by BEd candidates in March each year and may be done abroad.
 Hundreds of teacher candidates have completed international placements in more than 75 partner countries over the past 15 years.
 Placements have been done in schools and international schools as well as institutions such as museums, galleries, hospitals and theatres.